 In this case, you have a couple of options.
 You could travel a bit further.
 It is not uncommon for a patient to travel some distance to consult someone they trust.
 So, as long as you can travel, someone local is not your only choice.

 In addition, many herbalists now offer telephone or online consultations.
 These appointments are very convenient.
-But bear in mind that the therapist will either have to post your herbal medicine or direct you to another source.
+But bear in mind that the therapist will either have to post your remedies to you or direct you to another source.

-To find a herbalist that works online, you could use the Herbalist Directory.
-This directory categorises local herbalists, herbalists working online and herbalist shops.
-Making it easy to find the type of herbalist you are looking for.
+To find someone that works online, you could use the Herbalist Directory.
+This directory categorises local herbalists, those working online and herbal shops.
+Making it easy to find the type of therapist you are looking for.